 Louis is a member of the California Bar and is admitted to practice before the United States Patent and Trademark Office.
 Since 2006, Louis has served as an adjunct faculty member at San Francisco State University where he teaches intellectual property law.
 He is fluent in Mandarin Chinese and familiar with open source software issues.

-The following is a partial listing of Louis’ publications and patents:
+The following is a partial listing of Louis’ publications: